-Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves the imbalance of power.
-Details of our schools approach to preventing and addressing bullying are set out in our Anti-Bullying Policy.
-In KCSIE 2021 it is also referred to as Peer on Peer Abuse.
-We take reports of bullying very seriously and will always investigate them thoroughly and will take action where it is established that bullying has taken place.
+Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involved the imbalance of power.
+Details of our schools approach to preventing and addressing bullying are set out in our anti-bullying policy.

-5 Behaviour of Pupils Online/Cyber-Bullying
+5 Behaviour of pupils online/Cyberbullying